-Choose financial, legal and accounting advisers that have technology industry knowledge and on-the-ground experience with local and international aspects of listing on a particular exchange.
+6 Choose financial, legal and accounting advisers that have biotech and pharma industry knowledge and on-the-ground experience with local and international aspects of listing on a particular exchange.

-Seek an exchange where investors and other market participants are familiar with companies in the technology industry and understand the value of industry products and services.

-Critique any timetable provided by an adviser, exchange or other third party to confirm that it is realistic.
+3 Seek an exchange where investors and other market participants are familiar with companies in the biotech and pharma industry and understand the value of industry products and services.
+7 Critique any timetable provided by an adviser, exchange or other third party to confirm that it is realistic.

-Analyze the trading price and volume of comparable technology stocks on the exchanges being considered.
+4 Analyze the trading price and volume of comparable biotech and pharma stocks on the exchanges being considered.

-Quantify all initial and ongoing costs associated with a particular exchange.
+8 Quantify all initial and ongoing costs associated with a particular exchange.
 These can include, for example, initial listing fees, annual fees, ongoing disclosure costs and other compliance-related costs.